Toward a Multi-Echelon Cyber Warfare Theory: A Meta-Game-Theoretic Paradigm for Defense and Dominance: Components of Cyber Warfare

 \subsection{Outcomes}

 The outcomes of cyber warfare are multifaceted and can be evaluated at various levels, depending on the objectives and the broader context of the conflict.
-At the most basic level, operations are assessed as a win, a loss, or a neutral, reflecting their immediate effectiveness.
+At the most basic level, operations are assessed as wins, losses, or neutrals, reflecting their immediate effectiveness.
 For example, a successful DDoS attack that temporarily disrupts an adversary's critical infrastructure might be considered a ``win'' in the context of the operation, achieving its intended goal of creating disruption.
 Conversely, if a cyber defense system thwarts such an attack without significant impact, it would count as a ``loss'' for the attacker.
 Neutral outcomes occur when the operation fails to produce meaningful effects or when the benefits and costs balance out, leaving neither party significantly advantaged.

 However, the outcomes of cyber warfare extend beyond isolated engagements, encompassing multilevel outcomes that reflect the interplay between individual operations and overarching strategic goals.
 In this context, success or failure in a specific operation, a ``battle'', does not necessarily determine the success or failure of the larger campaign, the ``war.''
-For instance, an Advanced Persistent Threat (APT) operation might fail to infiltrate a high-value target due to robust defenses.
-While this may seem like a loss, the reconnaissance conducted during the attempt could yield valuable intelligence that enables future operations to succeed, contributing to a longer-term strategic objective.
+For instance, an APT operation might fail to infiltrate a high-value target due to robust defenses.
+Although this may seem like a loss, the reconnaissance conducted during the attempt could yield valuable intelligence that enables future operations to succeed, contributing to a longer-term strategic objective.

 A notable example of multilevel outcomes is the Stuxnet attack, where a highly sophisticated cyber operation targeted Iran's nuclear enrichment facilities.
 While the operation succeeded in temporarily disabling centrifuges, it also revealed vulnerabilities in industrial control systems that adversaries have since sought to exploit globally.
 For the attackers, the operation was a tactical success but also a strategic tradeoff, as the knowledge gained by defenders and subsequent tightening of cybersecurity around critical infrastructure complicated future efforts.